fraud high risk

 UK Finance: Fraud The Facts

 UK Finance's annual reports consistently document losses from "misuse of banking facility" across UK retail banks.
-Their published data, available at https://www.ukfinance.org.uk/fraud, shows sustained volumes in this category and notes that chargeback dispute rights create structural opportunities for abuse.
+Their published data, collected in UK Finance fraud reporting, shows sustained volumes in this category and notes that chargeback dispute rights create structural opportunities for abuse.
 The reports are widely used by UK compliance teams as a benchmark for typology monitoring.

 FATF and Fraud as a Predicate Offense

 FATF's typologies work identifies first-party fraud as a common predicate offense: individuals generate proceeds through false chargebacks, fraudulent loan applications, and exaggerated insurance claims, then move those funds through layering and placement typologies.
 Where proceeds exceed reporting thresholds, AML obligations apply in full.
-FATF's typologies library is at https://www.fatf-gafi.org/en/publications/Methodsandtrends/.
+The relevant material sits in FATF's typologies library.

 FinCEN SAR Guidance on Fraud

 FinCEN's Bank Secrecy Act resources explicitly include first-party fraud (intentional credit default, chargeback abuse, misrepresentation on applications) as a SAR-reportable activity above the $5,000 threshold.
 Their guidance distinguishes between genuine fraud victims and account holders who initiate disputes in bad faith.
-See: https://www.fincen.gov/resources/statutes-regulations/bank-secrecy-act.
+The reporting obligation flows from the Bank Secrecy Act.

 FCA Consumer Duty and Chargeback Abuse

 The UK FCA's Consumer Duty, live since July 2023, created a documented tension for first-party fraud detection: firms must demonstrate fair treatment of genuine victims while maintaining controls against misuse of consumer protection frameworks.
 Several UK banks reported to the FCA that dispute abuse volumes increased following mandatory resolution timelines.
-FCA guidance is at https://www.fca.org.uk/firms/consumer-duty.
+The expectation is set out under the FCA Consumer Duty.
 The FCA's treatment of authorized push payment fraud sits alongside first-party fraud as a parallel enforcement concern.

 How to detect First-Party Fraud